keilaash/cli-wiki/cli-wiki/src/containers/README.md

 # Containers
-This section covers containerization technologies and tools.
+This section covers containerisation technologies and tools.

 ## Overview
-Containerization is a method of packaging applications and their dependencies into isolated, lightweight units called **containers**.
+Containerisation is a method of packaging applications and their dependencies into isolated, lightweight units called **containers**.
 Unlike virtual machines, containers share the host system’s kernel, making them more resource-efficient and faster to start.

 ## Why Containers?